raj3000k/circular-economy/README.md

 - Our vision is to develop a circular economy model for a Hi-Tech manufacturing company.
 The objectives of our strategy include: To extend the lifecycles of the materials used in the manufacturing supply chain.
 Promoting Reuse, and recycling of materials.
 Minimizing the use of finite resources in supply chain, operations, and logistics.

+# File Descriptions:

+- company_data.csv is the sample dataset.
+- Dashboard2-LCA-Score (ML Model).ipnyb is the Jupyter notebook file of our codebase and 2nd dashboard + LCA Score ML Model.
+- Prototype1-Dashboard-1(Power BI FIle).pbix is the POWER BI file of our 1st Dashboard.

 # Dashboard 1